Exploring beautiful Aoyama Cemetery Through the Lens

 In this case, it is up to you.
 If your target is to get a few snapshots of Hachiko’s grave, your visit might be over soon.
 But if you wanted to photograph cherry blossoms in spring?
 Or, take some pictures of the tomb architecture?
 In that case, a visit might last several hours.
 The time spent there depends on the purpose.

-No matter the season, Aoyama Cemetery offers many great opportunities for photographers.
+No matter the season, Aoyama Cemetery is a great Tokyo photo spot.
 The history, nature, and views on hand are incredible.
-You could spend hours and hours there and not be able to get enough.
-This place should be on the bucket list for any Japanese graveyard lover.
+You could spend hours there and still need more.
+Japanese graveyard lovers should put it on their bucket list.

 Leave a Comment